 - When not wasting hordes of Jaffa or otherwise saving the world, Colonel Jack O'Neill never misses an episode of The Simpsons.
 He's also a bit of a Star Trek fan, getting upset when the USAF wouldn't name the first Earth built starship "Enterprise".
 Also, when he traveled back in time, he said his name was James T. Kirk...then said it was Luke Skywalker.

 - Teal'c, surprisingly, after he acclimates to Earth culture.
 Turns out he's a huge fan of Star Wars.
+He also immediately recognizes a reference to Die Hard later in the show, even when Daniel failed to get it.

 - From Stargate Atlantis, there's John Sheppard, who loves Johnny Cash, Popcorn... and ferris wheels.